csci338/fall2024/pages/_lectures/topic02.md

 ---
 layout: module
 title: Version Control & Branch Management
+num: 2
+type: topic
+draft: 0
+due_date: 2024-08-27
 description: >
-    Version control is perhaps one of the most important topics in software engineering.
-It allows teams to collaborate on projects, review one another's code, experiment with new features and ideas, and revert to previous versions when needed.
-In this unit, we will explore different approaches that teams can take to collaborate on code.
-We will also do various hands-on activities so that you can familiarize yourself with bash and git commands, and practice branching, merging, rebasing, and writing good commit messages.
+    How teams to collaborate on projects, review one another's code, experiment with new features and ideas, and revert changes when needed.
+You will learn about different types of version control systems, practice using the command line, and experiment with git (e.g., branching, merging, rebasing, committing, etc).
 readings:
     - due_date: "2024-08-27"
       link: >